 The UK is among largest donors to education; focus is on girls’ education

-The UK’s ‘Aid Strategy’, published in 2015, outlines four strategic objectives for UK development assistance.
+The UK’s development strategy (‘UK aid: tackling global challenges in the national interest’), published in 2015, outlines four strategic objectives for UK development assistance.
 Under the objective “Tackling extreme poverty and helping the world’s most vulnerable”, education is listed as one of seven key areas that support poverty alleviation.
-Specifically, the UK pledges to “help at least 11 million children in the poorest countries gain a decent education, and promote girls’ education”.
-Within education, girls’ education is a particular priority for the UK.
+Specifically, the UK pledges to “help at least 11 million children in the poorest countries gain a decent education and promote girls’ education”.
+Within education, girls’ education is a priority for the UK.
 In 2012, the UK launched the ‘Girls’ Education Challenge’ (GEC), which aims to help up to a million girls access quality education.
-The UK has so far provided £343 million (US$524 million) through the program (as of July 2017), making it the largest-ever fund devoted entirely to girls’ education.
-Three-quarters of funding has gone to primary education, with the rest going to secondary education and basic literacy and numeracy, according to Department for International Development (DFID) data.
+The UK has so far provided £347 million (US$469 million) through the program (as of December 2017), making it the largest-ever fund devoted entirely to girls’ education.
+The focus on girls’ education continues to align with the UK’s education strategy, which was updated in January 2018 and is detailed below.

 DFID directs education policy development

 DFID drives the formation and implementation of the UK’s development assistance for education.
-Specifically, the Director General of Policy and Global Programmes directs policy designand global programs managed at headquarters levels, such as the Girls’ Education Challenge.
+Specifically, the Director General of Policy and Global Programmes directs policy design and global programs managed at headquarters levels, such as the Girls’ Education Challenge.
 However, as with overall UK development cooperation, design and implementation of education programs in specific partner countries is decentralized and largely driven by DFID country offices.
 Additionally, increasing amounts of education funding are expected to be controlled by government departments outside of DFID or cross-government funds, such as the Prosperity Fund and the Conflict, Stability, and Security Fund.
 This is in line with the conservative government’s priorities.